-If your partner does voices such feelings as anger or disappointment, just endeavour to listen calmly without interruption.
+If your partner does voice such feelings as anger or disappointment, just endeavour to listen calmly without interruption.

-Remember that when somebody breaks up with us, that hurts we feel is oftentimes connected to our pride.
+Remember that when somebody breaks up with us, the hurts we feel is oftentimes connected to our pride.

 Nobody wants to have their pride hurt.

-So, often reactions of anger is more about saving face than actually being angry.
+So, often reactions of anger are more about saving face than actually being angry.

 Financial concerns might another concern when you want to end a relationship, especially if the two of you are living together.

 This one can be very complicated, so ensure you give your financial situation some good thought before making the break so you’ll have a workable plan on how you’ll proceed.